vishvAsa/kalpAntaram/kANe/v4/0/Chronological_Table.md

 and other works 1110 A. D.-1130—A. D. A parārka, Silāhāra king, composedsa

-commentary on Yājñavalkyasmrti 1127 A. D.-1138 A.D.--Mānasollāsa or Abhilaşitārtha-cintamani of
+commentary on Yājñavalkyasmrti 1127 A. D.-1138 A.D.--Mānasollāsa or Abhilaṣitārtha-cintamani of

 Someśvaradeva